-From art jewelry and hand illuminated artist books to bespoke architectural metal installations for one of the world’s largest super yachts, my artwork is an an external display of feminine power.
-With influences as diverse as ancient Egyptian art, Medieval architecture, astronomy, and jazz, my award winning work melds past and present technologies to celebrate the transcendence of opposing forces of form and space.
-I meticulously craft each highly intricate piece in recycled gold, silver, or copper, ethically mined stones, pigments, paper, or parchment.
+From art jewelry and hand illuminated artist books to bespoke architectural metal installations for one of the world’s largest super yachts, I meticulously craft each highly intricate piece in recycled gold, silver, or copper, ethically mined stones, pigments, paper, or parchment.

 Victoria Lansford is a polymath, internationally known for her meticulous and original metalwork, as well as her illumination, calligraphic, and unique book work.
 An established writer of non fiction and instructional material, Victoria has created a world wide renaissance for ancient Metalsmithing techniques through her videos, books, and workshops.

 Her award winning artwork ranges in scale from wearable art jewelry and hand illuminated artist books to bespoke architectural metal installations for one of the world’s largest super yachts.
 Her art has been widely exhibited, including at the Museum of Contemporary Craft, Houston Museum of Fine Arts, the Wayne Arts Center, the Mulvane Art Museum, the von Liebig Art Center, Houston Center for Contemporary Crafts, Rochester Institute of Technology, and the Georgia Museum and in numerous publications, including the Lark 500 book series, Metalsmith and Jewelry Artist magazines, Repousse and Chasing (Brynmorgen Press), On Body and Soul: Contemporary Amulets to Armor (Schiffer Publishing) and on Home and Garden Television.